interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 PunishmentDelay
 .................

-If a Vault fails to execute a correct redeem or replace, it is *temporarily* banned from further issue, redeem or replace requests.
+If a vault fails to execute a correct redeem or replace, it is *temporarily* banned from further issue, redeem or replace requests.

 .. *Substrate* ::